yWorks/yfiles-react-integration-basic/integration-howto.md

 ## Integrate a basic yFiles graph component

-With the yFiles dependency, you can easily create a new Angular component that contains a yFiles GraphComponent.
+With the yFiles dependency, you can easily create a new React component that contains a yFiles GraphComponent.

 1. Create a new `ReactGraphComponent.js` file in `/src/` which instantiates a new yFiles GraphComponent with editing capabilities and a basic sample graph.

    Note how the yFiles GraphComponent is added to the DOM by providing a reference to an empty `div` element in which it is supposed to be created.

-   See the content of `/src/ReactGraphComponent.js` in this repository for the full implementation.
+   See the contents of `/src/ReactGraphComponent.js` in this repository for the full implementation.

    There are two things to look out for:

-   - Make sure to configure your `license.json` at the library.
+   - Make sure to configure your `license.json` for the library.
    - Make sure to include `yfiles.css`, which is an integral part of the library.
 For example add `import 'yfiles/yfiles.css'` as in `ReactGraphComponent.js`.

 2. Afterwards, just add the new React component to the `App.js`.